Thanks! Your email address has been subscribed.

 Citation:

-Neil-Sztramko, S.E., Traynor, R.L., Camargo, K., Tutt, E., Dobbins, M. (2024, December 20).
-Rapid Review: What effect does wearing a face mask during combustion-derived air pollution episodes have on human health endpoints?
+Neil-Sztramko, S.E., Traynor, R.L., Camargo, K., Tutt, E., Dobbins, M. (2025, May 30).
+Rapid Review Update 1: What effect does wearing a face mask during combustion-derived air pollution episodes have on human health endpoints?
 National Collaborating Centre for Methods and Tools’ Rapid Evidence Service. https://nccmt.ca/pdfs/res/wildfire-masks

 Public health topic area: